 We worked with OneGoal to uncover how these PDs were so effective at helping students make great gains.
-Based on our findings, we introduced a strategic framework that would allow the organization to equip every PD with the teaching tools, techniques, styles, and approaches to ensure that all participating students are on track to obtain a postsecondary degree.
+Based on our findings, we introduced a strategic framework that would allow the organization to equip every PD with the teaching tools, techniques, styles, and approaches to ensure that all their Fellows are on track to obtain a postsecondary degree.

 We discovered that the PDs whose students made significant progress weren’t simply focusing on helping them improve their grades and test scores.
 Instead, they supported students in making radical changes to how they perceived themselves and their potential, and how they behaved as a result.
 While we originally assumed the PDs who would do anything for their students would have the greatest impact, it was actually the PDs who held their students accountable for themselves and taught them how to problem-solve who had transformative impact.

 Based on that insight, we then asked, “How might we support PDs in sharing these high-impact approaches with one another?”
 Together with the OneGoal team, we brainstormed and evaluated over 100 potential ideas, and pared these down into a final Concept Collection of recommended ideas.

 We began by visiting a selection of Program Directors in their classrooms and observing them during their OneGoal class.
 After each classroom observation, we sat down with them to better understand their approach to supporting and engaging with their students.